4 Things to Think About to Help You Work Faster with CAD Models

 I’m not an engineer, but I’m surrounded by them at work and at home.
 I’ve even been accused of thinking like one—which knowing the context of when it was said, I take as a compliment.
-So, with all this immersion into the ways and minds of engineers, I can’t say I surprised when I hear a talented engineer utter phrases such as “who was the idiot that designed this,” “I’ll figure it out as I go,” "how hard could it be" and “directions/instructions/training-who needs that?”
-Doesn't it seem like these phrases are more likely to come out when the engineer in question is in a hurry?
-And doesn't that seem counter-productive?
+So, with all this immersion into the ways and minds of engineers, I can’t say I surprised when I hear a talented engineer say something like, "I've been using your software for years.
+I don't need any training.
+I already know all that I need to know."

 I don’t care if you’re a manufacturing engineer, design engineer, an R&D engineer, a sales engineer or a domestic engineer.
-Regardless, I’m sure you’re always looking for ways to improve on the status quo and get things done quicker.
+I’m sure you, like everyone, are looking for ways to improve on the status quo and get things done quicker.

 What are the things you should realize if you find yourself racing against time?